stefanspringer1/SwiftGuide/README.md

 ## Comparing Swift against Java and C# regarding "problematic" events

 This is an overview of "dangerous" operations or situations which could cause a Swift program to crash, in comparison to Java and C#.
-(Even if your progranm does not crash, your program still might do unexpected things e.g. because of an unnoticed number-overflow.)
+(Note that even if your progranm does not crash, your program still might do unexpected things e.g. because of an unnoticed number-overflow.)

 - None of these systems can handle problems within a program caused by "memory hunger", overflow aborts (recursion level too high) or problems in the virtual machine or corresponding problems caused by compiler errors.
 - Apart from these points, "everything" can be intercepted ("catched") in managed code systems such as Java or C#.